anteun/GSD-WUR/README.md

 For detailed instructions on how to use the app, see the manual.

 For more information on the analysis, see:

 "A. de Groot, J. Yang, L.M.C.
 Sagis, Surface stress decomposition in large amplitude oscillatory interfacial dilatation of complex interfaces, JCIS, 569-581, 2023, doi.org/10.1016/j.jcis.2023.02.007"

+For users without access to Matlab we included a standalone version in the corresponding folder.

+If you have any questions or suggestions please contact us at leonard.sagis@wur.nl or t.d.groot3@tue.nl.